 - Is it clear who has written the information?
 A good website should tell you about the organisation that has made the pages or written the information.

 - Are there references?
-The website should list its sources of information, or tell you who to contact to find out.
+The website should list the sources it used to write the information, or tell you who to contact to find out.

 - Is the website sponsored by a company?
-If so, it may mean the information is biased towards that company’s products or services.
+If so, it might mean the information is biased towards that company’s products or services.

 Below is a sample of the sources used in our cannabis oil and cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org